 As with the Shroud, the Sudarium of Oviedo has a colorful history and has its believers and its skeptics.
 The first mention of its existence occurred in 570 CE.
 The enigmatic sixth-century pilgrim Antoninus of Piacenza claimed the cloth was housed in a monastery near Jerusalem.

 Related: The Face on the Shroud of Turin

-Jerusalem was apparently not a safe place for the relic, and it was taken from that city in the 610s just ahead of the invading Persian armies.
-It was then carried to Spain by way of Northern Africa.
-It eventually found permanent housing in the northern Spanish town of Oviedo.
+Jerusalem was apparently not a safe place for the relic.
+It was subsequently taken from that city in the 610s just ahead of the invading Persian armies.
+It arrived in Spain by way of Northern Africa and eventually found permanent housing in the northern Spanish town of Oviedo.

-The all-important carbon-dating test estimated the Sudarium to be from the 7th century, but immediately after this result the scientist who performed the tests called them imprecise and stated that further tests were needed to arrive at a definitive dating.
+The all-important carbon-dating test estimated the Sudarium to be from the 7th century.
+However, immediately after this result, the scientist who performed the tests called them imprecise.
+He stated a definitive dating requires further testing.

-Interest in the Sudarium as a possible relic and scientific object of study is gaining momentum, even though it is doubtful it will ever equal the interest of the Shroud.
-There was a conference on the Sudarium in 1994, and further studies are waiting in the wings.
+Interest in the Sudarium as a possible relic and scientific object of study is gaining momentum.
+But it is doubtful it will ever equal the interest of the Shroud.
+There was a conference on the Sudarium in 1994.
+A second conference occurred between 13-15 April 2007.

-In the meantime, pilgrims and the curious can go to Oviedo’s Cathedral of San Salvador, where the ark containing the Sudarium is displayed year-round and the cloth itself is shown three times a year.
+In the meantime, pilgrims and the curious can visit the Oviedo’s Cathedral of San Salvador.
+The ark containing the Sudarium is displayed year-round and the cloth is shown three times a year.